ebitengine/oto/README.md

 package main

 import (
+    "time"
+    "os"

     "github.com/hajimehoshi/go-mp3"
     "github.com/hajimehoshi/oto/v2"
-    "time"
-    "os"
 )

 func main() {
     // Read the mp3 file into memory fileBytes, err := os.ReadFile("./my-file.mp3")
     if err != nil {
         panic("Failed to load mp3")
     }

-    //Convert the pure bytes into a reader object that can be used with the mp3 decoder fileBytesReader := bytes.NewReader(fileBytes)
+    // Convert the pure bytes into a reader object that can be used with the mp3 decoder fileBytesReader := bytes.NewReader(fileBytes)

     // Decode file
     decodedMp3, err := mp3.NewDecoder(fileBytesReader)
-    if err != nil{
+    if err != nil {
         panic("Failed to decode mp3")
     }